 4. HIPAA and Patient Privacy Laws

 Any medical directives made on your behalf must comply with HIPAA and patient privacy laws.
-The attorneys at Neale & Newman follow all privacy rules and regulations when it comes to advanced health care directives and durable power of attorney for health care documents.
+The attorneys at Neale & Newman follow all privacy rules and regulations when it comes to advance health care directives and durable power of attorney for health care documents.

 One issue facing estate planning attorneys in Missouri is notarization.
 Estate planning documents must be notarized, and some must have the signature of witnesses along with your own signature.
 A notary public, including our staff attorneys, sign legal documents to say that you, yourself, signed the document and that you were of sound mind and body when you signed it.
 A notary also verifies the signatures of the witnesses.